fuzzygroup/political_writing/the_way_it_all_ended.md

 And who would have thought that a group of old ladies, doing sit ins and knitting while holding protest signs, could have played a vital role in the ending of a government.

+The Handmaids with their 3d printed assassination daggers that got through metal detectors by being made of nothing more than ABS plastic and a 10 penny nail epoxied into a groove.